tensorflow/datasets/docs/add_dataset.md

 or other TensorFlow file APIs (for example, `tf.python_io`).
 Python built-ins for file operations (e.g. `open`, `os.rename`, `gzip`, etc.) must be avoided.

-## Adding Features
+# Create your own `FeatureConnector`

-The main intuition behind Feature is that what you defines in DatasetInfo should match what is returned by the `tf.data.Dataset` object.
+`FeatureConnector`s in `DatasetInfo` correspond to the elements returned in the `tf.data.Dataset` object.
 For instance, with:

 ```
 tfds.DatasetInfo(features=tfds.features.FeatureDict({